2 | Joko-to (上古刀)

 0-timeline - size 24 Asuka

-At the end of the Yamato period, after a long power struggle, Shotoku Taishi (聖徳太子) became a regent in 593 (beginning of the Asuka period).
-Shotoku Taishi established the political system and set up the first Japanese constitution (憲法17条).
-He protected and encouraged Buddhism and built the Horyuji temple (法隆寺) in Nara.
-The face of Shotoku Taishi had been on 10,000 yen bills for a long time.
-During the Asuka time, we see Kanto Tachi (環頭太刀).
-The shape of the hilt had a ring shape.
-Kan (環) means ring and To (頭) means head.
-Also, on the ring shape hilt, we see some inscriptions, such as the Emperor’s name, location, and numbers.
-The number indicates the number of years the particular emperor was enthroned.
-Those were all straight shape swords.
+At the end of the Yamato period, after a long power struggle, Shotoku Taishi (聖徳太子) became regent in 593 (beginning of the Asuka period).
+Shotoku Taishi established the political system and created Japan’s first constitution (憲法17条).
+He promoted and encouraged Buddhism and built the Horyuji Temple (法隆寺) in Nara.
+The image of Shotoku Taishi appeared on 10,000-yen bills for many years.
+During the Asuka period, we see kanto tachi (環頭太刀), characterized by a ring-shaped hilt.
+Kan (環) means ring, and to (頭) means head.
+Also, on the ring-shaped hilt, there are inscriptions, such as the emperor’s name, the location, and numerals.
+The numbers indicate the years when the specific emperor was enthroned.
+All of these were straight swords.

 Nara (奈良) period 710 —794